Cotya/magento-composer-installer/Milestone/2/draft-solution3.md

 its not possible anymore to overwrite classes by creating a class with same name in code/local.
 Codepools in general will not work.

+Probably the Magento compiler and the backup tool will need additional work to be able to work with the class files from other locations the the code-pools and lib.
+Of course it can be argued if they should be used at all, but I in practice they are used, so they should probably be supported, too.